endless-sky/endless-sky/docs/readme-cmake.md

 You'll need the POSIX version of MinGW.
 For the Winlibs distribution mentioned above, the latest version is currently gcc 13 ([direct download link](https://github.com/brechtsanders/winlibs_mingw/releases/download/13.2.0-16.0.6-11.0.0-ucrt-r1/winlibs-x86_64-posix-seh-gcc-13.2.0-mingw-w64ucrt-11.0.0-r1.zip)).
 Download and extract the zip file in a folder whose path doesn't contain a space (C:\ for example) and add the bin\ folder inside to your PATH (Press the Windows key and type "edit environment variables", then click on PATH and add it to the list).

-You will also need to install a recent version of [CMake](https://cmake.org/download/).
+You will also need at least [CMake](https://cmake.org/download/) 3.21.
 You can check if you have CMake already installed by running `cmake -v` in command line window.

 ### MacOS